geometalab/jGeoTile/README.md

 [![Build Status](https://travis-ci.org/geometalab/pyGeoTile.svg?branch=master)](https://travis-ci.org/geometalab/pyGeoTile)
 # javGeoTile
 Java package to handle tiles and points of different projections, in particular WGS 84 (Latitude, Longitude), Spherical Mercator (Meters), Pixel Pyramid and Tiles (TMS, Google, QuadTree)
+This package is inspired by pyGeoTile, which is the same in Python

 ## Usage
 The package javGeoTile consist of two main classes, namely Point and Tile.
 As already mentioned they allow you to convert various geo projections.

-The full API documentation could be found under //LINK
+The full API documentation could be found under //LINK TODO

 ### Point
 Example of the class Point.